 8. You Are Not Recovering

 Since exercise generates oxidative stress, you are more likely to injure yourself if you continue to push yourself harder.
-According to a review in March 2012, published in Sports Health, overtraining leads to depression.
-If you feel that you have no energy to work out, you probably have not given your body enough time to recover and repair.
+According to a review published in Sports Health, overtraining can lead to depression.
+If you have no energy to work out, you probably have not given your body enough time to recover and repair.

 How to Give Your Best During Workout?

-Now that you are aware of the various reasons that could cause extreme fatigue after a workout and have identified your reason for feeling weak during a workout, you must know what could help you restore your lost energy levels.
+Now that you know the various reasons that could cause extreme fatigue after a workout and have identified your reason for feeling weak during a workout, you must know what could help you restore your lost energy levels.

 Some of the steps that can get your energy levels back and help you sustain them are discussed below:

 Diet is one factor that affects all aspects of your life, be it your physical performance or mental health.
-It would not be wrong to say that you are what you eat; therefore, you must focus on your diet and plan to ensure a diet that could provide all essential nutrients to your body.
+It would not be wrong to say that you are what you eat; therefore, you must focus on your diet plan to ensure your diet is getting all essential nutrients to your body.

-A balanced diet consisting of all nutrients, such as carbohydrates, protein, vitamins, and the required carbs, is what you must aim for if you want to improve your energy levels and give your best during a workout.
+A balanced diet consisting of all nutrients, such as carbohydrates, protein, vitamins, and the required fats, is what you must aim for to improve your energy levels and give your best during a workout.

-It is crucial to have a good night's sleep if you want to give your best performance in the gym the next day.
-A good night's sleep will prepare your body and help you power through a high-intensity workout session without experiencing fatigue and sluggishness.
+Having a good night's sleep is crucial if you want to perform in the gym the next day.
+A good night's sleep will prepare your body and help you power through a high-intensity workout without experiencing fatigue and sluggishness.

-An intra workout supplement can help increase your energy levels and decrease fatigue while helping you push harder, especially during long training hours.
-The amazing intra workouts are specifically designed to help refuel your body after you have been through a strenuous workout.
+An intra-workout supplement can help increase your energy levels and decrease fatigue while helping you push harder, especially during prolonged training hours.
+The amazing intra-workouts are specifically designed to help refuel your body after you have been through a strenuous workout.

 Ingredients to Look for While Buying Intra Workout Supplement

-Essential amino acids are the most important ingredient that you must look for while buying intra workout supplements.
-DMoose intra workout consists of 8g essential amino acids that help increase protein synthesis, build lean muscles, and delay fatigue while training.
+Essential amino acids are the most crucial ingredient that you must look for while buying intra-workout supplements.
+DMoose intra-workout consists of 8g of essential amino acids that help increase protein synthesis, build lean muscles, and delay fatigue while training.

-Moreover, Beta-Alanine, a non-essential amino acid, is also a vital ingredient that increases endurance during workouts and delays fatigue.
-DMoose intra workout supplements contain 1 g of beta-alanine that can help improve your overall athletic performance and enhance your endurance levels.
+Moreover, Beta-Alanine, a non-essential amino acid, is a vital ingredient that increases endurance during workouts and delays fatigue.
+DMoose intra-workout supplements contain 1 g of beta-alanine that can help improve your overall athletic performance and enhance your endurance.

-As hydration is crucial to ensuring effective workout performance, DMoose intra workout protein powder features precise doses of key electrolytes, such as sodium, potassium, and magnesium, that ensure hydration.
-The intra workout supplements help your body replenish electrolytes that are lost during intensive workouts.
+Hydration is crucial to ensuring effective workout performance; DMoose intra-workout protein powder features precise doses of essential electrolytes, such as sodium, potassium, and magnesium, that ensure hydration.
+The intra-workout supplements help your body replenish electrolytes lost during intensive workouts.

-To improve your workout performance, you must focus on your diet, take proper sleep, and ensure that your body is receiving all nutrients needed to recover from a regular workout routine.
-Intra workout supplements can also play a crucial role in providing all essential nutrients to your body and enhancing your workout performance and endurance levels.
+While experiencing an average level of tiredness during and after a workout is expected, a constant feeling of exhaustion and sluggishness indicates that something could be wrong with your body.
+From a lack of proper diet, sleep, and hormonal changes to medication, several factors can make you feel drained.
+To improve your workout performance, you must focus on your diet, sleep properly, and ensure your body receives all nutrients needed to recover from a regular workout routine.
+Intra-workout supplements can also be crucial in providing all essential nutrients to your body and enhancing your workout performance and endurance levels.

 - Kreher, Jeffrey B., and Jennifer B. Schwartz.
 “Overtraining Syndrome.”
 Sports Health, vol. 4, no. 2, Mar.
 2012, pp. 128–38.
 PubMed Central, https://doi.org/10.1177/1941738111434406.